ElectroInc/dungeon_quest/README.md

 # dungeon_quest
-A journey to a tricky dungeon
+A journey through a tricky dungeon

 To start using the game, unzip the rpg_dungeon folder and run the .exe in it